 Emergency care will be needed.
 The goal is to break up the clot and restore blood flow as quickly as possible.
 Restoring blood flow will halt more damage to the brain.
 The clot may be broken up or removed with medicine or procedure.

-Plasminogen activator (tPA) is a medicine that can quickly dissolve blood clots.
-This improves the chance of a full recovery.
-The tPA needs to be given by IV as soon as possible.
-The treatment is less effective when given more than 3 to 4 hours after the start of stroke symptoms.
+A medicine called tPA can quickly dissolve blood clots.
+It will restore blood flow and increase the chance of a full recovery.
+The treatment needs to be given within 3 to 4 hours of the start of stroke symptoms.
 This is why it is important to get medical care as soon as symptoms start.